SOOS2908/virtualTrends/README.md

 # virtualTrends

+Description: An E-commerce website with Virtual Try-On implemented using ML 2d image model and dedicated seller-side, courier-side interface

 PROGRESS: e-commerce website with HTML+CSS frontend and PHP+MySQL backend is implemented

 TODO: find and implement appropriate ml model for applying on 2d image